 A Peek into the Flower Fiesta

-This 10 day floral extravaganza at Lalbagh that started on August 8th will go on till August 17th, 2014.
+This 10 day floral extravaganza at Lalbagh will be held from August 7-16, 2015.
 All the flowers and plants displayed at the Flower Show are detailed with definite information.

 The cool and sublime weather condition of Bangalore adds to the splendor of the Flower Show in more ways than one way.
 Undoubtedly, a must visit place for the whole family.